-Let’s take a glance on the interpretations made by Indian legislative and judiciary system on the subject of foreign divorce.
+Let’s take a glance at the interpretations made by the Indian legislative and judiciary system on the subject of a foreign divorce.

-All the other relating issues to foreign divorce including child custody, annulment, maintenance etc. follow the same legal principal i.e. to consider the welfare of the child, which stands in priority by any court in India or foreign countries.
+All the other relating issues to foreign divorce including child custody, annulment, maintenance, etc. follow the same legal principle i.e. to consider the welfare of the child, which stands in priority by any court in India or foreign countries.

 MyAdvo connects you with the best divorce lawyers, who can help you with foreign divorce.
 Get legal advice from the best divorce attorneys in India.
 Email us at email@example.com or call us at +919811782573.